The Great Collapse

 The Forgotten Refuge

-Deep beneath the Thornspire Mountains, in a cavern system known as the Deephold, your small community had survived the century of darkness.
-When the Great Collapse shattered the world above, your ancestors fled into these natural caves.
-But a great earthquake—triggered by the final violent echoes of that catastrophe—sealed the tunnels leading to the surface, trapping your people in complete isolation.
+Deep beneath the Thornspire Mountains, in a cavern system known as the Deephold, a small community had survived the century of darkness.
+When the Great Collapse shattered the world above, their ancestors fled into these natural caves.
+But a great earthquake—triggered by the final violent echoes of that catastrophe—sealed the tunnels leading to the surface, trapping them in complete isolation.

-For five generations, your people lived by the light of phosphorescent fungi and the warmth of underground hot springs.
-The elders told stories of the world above, but to you and the few others born in the depths, these tales seemed like distant myths.
+For five generations, the Deephold people lived by the light of phosphorescent fungi and the warmth of underground hot springs.
+The elders told stories of the world above, but to those born in the depths, these tales seemed like distant myths.
 The surface world was a place of legend—of something called "sky" and "wind" and "growing things that reached toward light."

 The Slow Dying